Teaching and

 In-Person Session

 Student Learning Center tutors invite faculty for coffee and treats.
-Come meet the tutors supporting students in your class, hear about their backgrounds, share your teaching philosophies, and learn about what we do here.
+Come meet the tutors' supporting students in your class, hear about their backgrounds, share your teaching philosophies, and learn about what we do here.
+Facilitated by the SLC Staff.

 Room: Student Learning Center